svan-jansson/Netler.NET/README.md

 # Netler.NET

 A library for cross-process method calls over TCP.
 For instance for calling .NET methods from Elixir (see [https://hexdocs.pm/netler/](https://hexdocs.pm/netler/)).
-The library also contains a simple client that can be used to call a Netler server from another .NET application.
+All messages are serialized using the fast and light [MessagePack](https://msgpack.org) binary format.
+The library also includes a client that can be used to call a Netler server from another .NET application.

 ## Documentation